What is Contact Sync?

 The main situation in which you may run into issues is if you create a contact in a third party system, but it has not had time to sync to Talkdesk yet.
-Because Contact Sync runs every half hour, it can take up to 30 minutes to bring a contact over after you create it elsewhere - that means if you receive a call from or make a call to that contact in the window before it’s synced, we won’t be able to identify the caller, nor will we be able to properly attribute any objects we create in a third party system to him.
+Because Contact Sync runs every half hour, it can take up to 30 minutes to bring a contact over after you create it elsewhere - that means, if you receive a call from or make a call to that contact in the window before it’s synced, we won’t be able to identify the caller, nor will we be able to properly attribute any objects we create in a third party system to it.

-We have a number of behaviors in place to help resolve this issue - for example, if you click to call from a Contact or Lead in Salesforce, we will correctly identify the person you’re calling and will log calls to him correctly even if he has not been synced to Talkdesk yet.
+We have a number of behaviors in place to help resolve this issue - for example, if you click to call from a Contact or Lead in Salesforce, we will correctly identify the person you’re calling and will log calls to him or her correctly even if they has not been synced to Talkdesk yet.
 That said, there are still situations in which calling unsynced contacts will lead to undesirable behavior, so we strongly recommend that you allow a half hour after a contact is created in a third party system before you make any outbound calls to its phone number.